-For bladder cancer, NCCN recommends molecular/genomic testing (in a CLIA-approved laboratory), including FGFR RGQ RT-PCR for FGFR3 or FGFR2 genetic alterations, for stages IVA and IVB bladder cancer and consideration of this testing for stage IIIB bladder cancer.
+For bladder cancer, NCCN recommends molecular/genomic testing (in a CLIA-approved laboratory), including FGFR RGQ RT-PCR for FGFR3 genetic alterations and IHC for HER2 overexpression, for stages IVA and IVB bladder cancer and consideration of this testing for stage IIIB bladder cancer.
 Recommendation is for early testing, ideally at diagnosis of advanced bladder cancer, to assist with decision-making.
 NCCN notes that genetic variations are common in bladder cancer, citing data as the third highest mutated cancer.
-(NCCN Bladder Cancer, v3.2023).
+(NCCN Bladder Cancer, v4.2024)